Kristina Jung is the daughter of George Jung, the convicted drug trafficker who was part of the Medellin Cartel.

 Here is what you need to know about Kristina Jung, George Jung’s daughter:

-1. Since His Release, George Jung Has Reconnected With His Daughter
+1. After His Release, George Jung Tried to Reconnect With His Daughter

-After his release from a New Jersey federal prison on Monday, George Jung was transported to San Francisco to a California halfway house in order to adjust to free living.
+After his release from a New Jersey federal prison in June 2014, George Jung was transported to San Francisco to a California halfway house in order to adjust to free living.
 TMZ reports that Jung and his daughter have spoken by phone since his release.
-Their reconciliation reportedly began a couple of years ago.
+Their reconciliation reportedly began a few years before his release.

-2. The Final Scene of ‘Blow’ Says She Never Visited Him in Prison
+2. The Final Scene of ‘Blow’ Claims She Never Visited Him in Prison

-When the film was released in 2001, Jung had already been in federal prison for seven years.
-The film’s tragic ending shows Depp, playing George Jung, wishing he has spent more time with his daughter and imagining an emotional reconciliation scene.
+When the Blow was released in 2001, Jung had already been in federal prison for seven years.
+The film’s tragic ending shows Depp as George Jung, wishing he has spent more time with his daughter and imagining an emotional reconciliation scene.

 As the lonely and depressed Jung walks back into the prison from the yard, text reveals that in those seven years of imprisonment, his daughter never came to visit him.
 You can see that image from the film above.